WillianaLeite/brain-radiodensity-feature-extractor/README.md

-# brain-radiodensity-feature-extractor
-Repository responsible for extracting radiodensity characteristics from a brain CT scan.

 # Brain Feature Extractor
 A simple library that extracts brain features from a Brain Tomography.
 The constructed features refer to the regions:
 - cerebrospinal fluid;